Asian Art Outpost

 sakura

-This is the single-character (short) way to write "cherry blossom" or "cherry tree" in Chinese and traditional Japanese Kanji.
+櫻 is the single-character (short) way to write “cherry blossom” or “cherry tree” in Chinese and traditional Japanese Kanji.

-桜There is an alternate version of the this character, which has become the standard for Japanese Kanji.
+桜There is an alternate version of this character, which has become the standard for Japanese Kanji.
 If you want this version, instead of the one shown to the upper left, please click on the Kanji shown to the right instead of the button above.
-Although this is an alternate form in Chinese, most Chinese people will think this is just the Japanese version (Chinese people don't necessarily know the history and all alternate forms of Chinese characters from the past).
-Therefore this version shown to the right is best if your audience is Japanese (though most Japanese will recognize the form shown in the upper left).
+Although this is an alternate form in Chinese, most Chinese people will think this is just the Japanese version (Chinese people don’t necessarily know the history and all alternate forms of Chinese characters from the past).
+Therefore, this version shown to the right is best if your audience is Japanese (though most Japanese will recognize the form shown in the upper left).

 Cherry Blossom